Soli-64/VersaPy/packages/python-core/README.md

 ## <u> About </u>

-#### This module manages backend server using FastAPI, Uvicorn and SokectIO. <br/> It reads configs, and run the app using PyWebVIew. <br/> The Building functionnality is only available on Windows for now.
+#### This module manages backend server using FastAPI, Uvicorn and SocketIO. <br/> It reads configs, and run the app using PyWebVIew. <br/> The Building functionnality is only available on Windows for now.

 ## <u> Usage </u>